 Manhattan College offers three distinct Opportunity Programs.
-These programs are integral to our Lasallian mission to support students entering higher education from underserved and underrepresented backgrounds.
-Through the tailored services and dedicated support that Opportunity Programs provides, students are empowered to learn, develop themselves, and to achieve academic excellence.
+These programs are integral to our Lasallian mission to support students entering higher education from underserved, underrepresented, or underprepared backgrounds.
+Through the tailored services and dedicated support that Opportunity Programs provides, students are empowered to learn, develop themselves, and achieve academic excellence.

-Two programs, the Collegiate Science and Technology (CSTEP) and the Higher Education Opportunity Program (HEOP) are part funded by the New York State Education Department (NYSED), and are open to residents who meet certain eligibility criteria.
+Two programs, the Collegiate Science and Technology (CSTEP) and the Higher Education Opportunity Program (HEOP), are partnerships with the New York State Education Department (NYSED); they are open to New York state residents who meet certain eligibility criteria.
 The third program, Success @ Manhattan (S@M) is internally funded by Manhattan College.

 Collegiate Science & Technology Entry Program (CSTEP)

 CSTEP is facilitated at institutions across New York state, with the goal of increasing the number of historically underrepresented students pursuing careers in the STEM fields or licensed professions.
 CSTEP students are encouraged to attend the pre-freshman summer program to successfully prepare them for the STEM majors they are pursuing.
 Over the course of the four years, students will work with their program advisors to tailor their academic and postgraduate plans to meet their educational and career goals.

 The Arthur O. Eve Higher Education Opportunity Program (HEOP)